The world deserves better quality ‘dumb’ phones

 Sunbeam

 Last but certainly not least, I’ll mention Sunbeam, which I discovered from a comment on this post.
 I appreciate the classic flip-phone appearance and admire the functionality, including a voice-to-text feature, accessible with a $3.50 per month subscription.
-The subscription also allows navigation and weather, depending on the device (there’s the Dandelion, Daisy, and Orchid).
+The subscription also allows navigation and weather, depending on the device.
 Like the Wisephone and Light Phone, the Sunbeam device includes quality support.
-So if you’re having any issues, you can get answers.
+The Sunbeam is also entering its second generation of devices with the recent release of the F1 Horizon and the F1 Pro (a rugged phone).

 Where to find phone reviews